- The average cost of car insurance in Wisconsin is $2,343 a year or $195 per month, based on our data analysis.

 We’ve compiled this detailed guide to help you choose the right car insurance in Wisconsin.
 The team at CarInsurance.com has done all the hard work by researching and analyzing insurance prices for different kinds of drivers.

-Keep reading to get a clear idea of how car insurance in Wisconsin works and how much coverage you need.
+Keep reading to learn how car insurance works in Wisconsin and how much you need.

 How much is car insurance in Wisconsin?